What's new

 Sonnet 4.6Balanced.
 The default for most identity work.Pro and up

-Opus 4.7Deepest reasoning.
-Use for systems, long briefs, critique passes.Super and Ultra
+Opus 4.7Deep reasoning.
+Proven choice for systems, long briefs, critique passes.Super and Ultra

 # Image generation